CHALLENGE YOU TO INTEGRATE YOUR FAITH AND CHRISTIAN WORLDVIEW WITH COUNSELLING THEORY AND PRACTICE

 COU812 Human Development 12 1st Year

-COU813 Counselling Methodologies in Therapeutic Practice 12 1st Year
+COU813 Therapeutic Approaches to Counselling 12 1st Year

-COU815 Counselling and Theology: Reflection and Integration 12 1st Year
+COU815 Reflection and Integration of Theology in Therapeutic Practice 12 1st Year

 COU816 Mental Health & Professional Practice 12 1st Year